Dr. A. Janet Tomiyama

-Jenna is a second year student in UCLA’s Health Psychology doctoral program.
-In her baccalaureate studies at University of South Florida she studied drinking alcohol and developed interests in studying eating too - after all, alcohol has calories!
-She is currently developing a program of research examining the overlap and divergence in alcohol and food consumption.
+Jenna is a fourth year student in UCLA’s Health Psychology program.
+In her baccalaureate studies at University of South Florida she studied alcohol use and developed interests in eating too - after all, alcohol has calories!
+Her program of research crosses work on eating and alcohol use while exploring topics like reward, reinforcement, genetics, social relationships, and stress.
 Her broader aspirations include extending past the scientific community and improving health in the larger community at risk.
 Outside lab (or sometimes in) you'll catch her dancing, unconsciously singing, and tasting new dishes of course!
 You can learn more here.

-Laura is a third year graduate student in UCLA's Health Psychology program.
+Laura is a fifth year graduate student in UCLA's Health Psychology program.
 She earned her B.S. in Human Development at Cornell University with concentrations in Social and Personality development and Nutrition and Health.
 Laura's research interests center on understanding the biopsychosocial causes and effects of eating behavior.
 Her most recent work focuses on comfort eating, including both the physiological underpinnings driving this behavior, and the psychological benefits it reaps via stress reduction.
 Outside the lab, Laura loves being outdoors, whether it's hiking, snowboarding or playing tennis.